mimic-sussex/sema/README.md

 [Javascript Editor Utils](static/docs/javascript-editor-utils.md)

-The [Wiki](https://github.com/mimic-sussex/sema/wiki) documentation is more focused on how Sema is built, which you might need to know before contributing:
+Sema's [Wiki](https://github.com/mimic-sussex/sema/wiki) documentation focuses on how Sema is built in order to support contributions:

 [What is the architecture of Sema?](https://github.com/mimic-sussex/sema/wiki/the-architecture-of-Sema)